leonardodma/machine-learning/README.md

 #### Logistic Regression

 This regression is used when the **dependent variable is categorical**.
 It is used to estimate the probability of a binary outcome (1 / 0, Yes / No, True / False) given a set of independent variables.

 ---

+## Boosting Algorithms

+Using a set of learning algorithms to improve the predictive power of the model.

+### AdaBoost

+AdaBoost is a boosting algorithm that combines multiple weak learners into a single strong learner.
+AdaBoost works by choosing a base algorithm (e.g. decision trees) and iteratively improving it by accounting for the incorrectly classified examples in the training set.

+### Gradient Boosting (MOST USED)

+Gradient boosting is a boosting algorithm that combines multiple weak learners into a single strong learner in an iterative fashion.
+It is a generalization of boosting to arbitrary differentiable loss functions.

+- One of the most powerful techniques for building predictive models.

+### Others

+- XGBoost
+- LightGBM
+- CatBoost
+- Voting Classifier

+---